3683/sjohnso/ansible/proxy/README.md

 # Setup docker container

-Follow the steps below to stage the docker container and configuration files.
-After that is complete, end-point systems should be accessible directly via the docker container for use within Ansible playbooks.
+Follow the steps below to stage the docker container.
+After that is complete, a docker container will be available that has ansible installed (and its dependencies) and scripts that facilitate the creation of the ssh proxies.

 #### 1. Clone 'sjohnso' github.com repository:
 ```